jamal-nasser/jamal-nasser/README.md

 ### Hi there 👋, I'm Jamal
 #### I am a Web Developer

-I'm Jamal, from Amsterdam.
-I am a Web Developer who is looking to start his career as the next digital creator.
-I am passionate about building digital creations that save people's time.

-Here are some facts about me:

-- 🔭 I’m currently looking for a job
-- 🤔 I’m looking to continue learning new skills
-- 💬 Ask me anything you would like to know about me
-- ⚡ Fun fact: I can fly airplanes ✈️

 ## Skills

 [<img align="left" alt="Visual Studio Code" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/visual-studio-code/visual-studio-code.png" />][github]